PauseAI/pauseai-website/src/posts/xrisk.md

 A superintelligence could be used to create radically new weapons, hack all computers, overthrow governments and manipulate humanity.
 The operator would have _unimaginable_ power.
 Should we trust a single entity with that much power?
-We might end up in a utopic world where all diseases are cured and everybody is happy, or in an Orwellian nightmare.
+We might end up in a utopian world where all diseases are cured and everybody is happy, or in an Orwellian nightmare.
 This is why we're not just [proposing](/proposal) superhuman AI to be provably safe but also to be controlled by a democratic process.

 ## Silicon vs Carbon